Dates

 for you to do this.
 However, you will need to bring your own cables and

-will also be required to ensure the safety of your phone as the hall is
+ensure the safety of your phone, as the hall is open to all camp patrons.

 Lost and Found